chdavalas/chdavalas/README.md

 - 👋 Hi, I’m @chdavalas
 - 👀 I’m interested in Neural Networks, Continual Learning on images, Graph Theory and Algorithms
-- 🌱 I’m constantly learning
+- 🌱 I’m constantly learning (As everyone should!)
 - 📫 How to reach me:
       cdavalas@hua.gr, chdavalas@gmail.com